abdur-rahman54/Docker/jupyter-notebook/README.md

 	```
 	This command will read the `Dockerfile` in the current directory (denoted by `.`) and build the image with the specified tag.

-3. Run the Docker container:
+3. Run the Docker Container:

 	Once the image is built, you can run it using the `docker run` command.
 This command will start a new container from the `jupyter` image, map port 8888 of the container to port 8888 on your host, and mount the current directory's `notebooks` folder to `/notebooks` inside the container.

 	```